Techworker/pascalsocks/readme.md

-# PascalSox
+# PascalSocks

-A nodejs websocket application server to listen for changes in the PascalCoin blockchain.
+A websocket application server that serves events of the PascalCoin blockchain in real time.

 ## Installation